The following article, detailing steps one

 can speed the job of making duplicate cuts or cutting to an exact

 size.
-If you like, measuring tapes and stop block tracks are available
+If you like,

 to make an auxiliary fence more sophisticated.
 Even the simplest

 These two quick steps will improve any table saw, big or little.